streamsend-io/docsify/configuration/uploader.md

 For a local Kafka Cluster with noauth specify bootstrap.servers, and do not configure sasl.username and sasl.password.
 Other authentication schemes may function, but have not been tested.

+## Kafka Producer Configuration Properties

+The following Kafka producer configuration properties can be tuned to optimize performance and reliability.
+These properties directly control how the underlying librdkafka producer behaves.

+### linger.ms

+The producer groups together any records that arrive in between request transmissions into a single batched request.
+This setting accomplishes batching by adding a small amount of artificial delay—rather than immediately sending out a record, the producer will wait for up to the given delay to allow other records to be sent so that the sends can be batched together.

+A higher value can lead to fewer, more efficient requests at the cost of a small amount of latency.
+Setting to 0 disables batching delay entirely.

+- *Type:* STRING
+- *Default:* "5"
+- *librdkafka default:* 5ms

+### batch.num.messages

+Maximum number of messages batched in one MessageSet.
+The total MessageSet size is also limited by batch.size and message.max.bytes.

+Higher values improve throughput by reducing the number of requests sent to brokers, but may increase latency for individual messages.

+- *Type:* STRING
+- *Default:* "10000"
+- *librdkafka default:* 10000

+### max.in.flight.requests.per.connection

+Maximum number of in-flight requests per broker connection.
+This is a global setting that limits the total number of unacknowledged requests across all partitions.

+Higher values can improve throughput but may cause message reordering if retries are enabled and a request fails.
+For strict ordering, set to 1.

+- *Type:* STRING
+- *Default:* "5"
+- *librdkafka default:* 5

+### retries

+How many times to retry sending a failing message.
+Note that retrying may cause reordering unless enable.idempotence is set to true.

+The default value allows for effectively unlimited retries.
+Set to 0 to disable retries entirely.

+- *Type:* STRING
+- *Default:* "2147483647"
+- *librdkafka default:* 2147483647 (effectively unlimited)

+### retry.backoff.ms

+The backoff time in milliseconds before retrying a protocol request.
+This is the initial backoff time, which will be increased exponentially for each failed request.

+Lower values result in faster retries but may overwhelm brokers experiencing issues.
+Higher values reduce broker load but increase recovery time.

+- *Type:* STRING
+- *Default:* "100"
+- *librdkafka default:* 100ms

+### enable.auto.commit

+Automatically and periodically commit offsets in the background.
+Note: setting this to false does not prevent the consumer from fetching previously committed start offsets.

+For the Uploader (producer), this setting affects consumer group behavior when the client also acts as a consumer for metadata operations.

+- *Type:* STRING
+- *Default:* "true"
+- *librdkafka default:* true

+### auto.offset.reset

+What to do when there is no initial offset in Kafka or if the current offset does not exist any more on the server.
+Valid values are:
+- `earliest`: automatically reset the offset to the earliest offset
+- `latest`: automatically reset the offset to the latest offset
+- `error`: throw exception if no previous offset is found

+For the Uploader, this primarily affects consumer group behavior during metadata operations.

+- *Type:* STRING
+- *Default:* "latest"
+- *librdkafka default:* latest

+### session.timeout.ms

+Client group session and failure detection timeout.
+The consumer sends periodic heartbeats to indicate its liveness to the broker.
+If no heartbeats are received by the broker for a group member within the session timeout, the broker will remove the consumer from the group and trigger a rebalance.

+- *Type:* STRING
+- *Default:* "45000"
+- *librdkafka default:* 45000ms